-- To properly assure the quality of interim examinations and final examinations, the Examining Board follows the guidelines and instructions for assessment that are adopted by the joint Examining Boards of Wageningen University.
-These guidelines and instructions include the following: - a. the method of testing whether the student has met the learning outcomes; - b. the procedures for testing in individual teaching methods; - c. the role of assessment strategies and assessment criteria in the examination per course; - d. the supervision on these aspects by the Examiners and the Examining Board. - 2.
-The Examining Board monitors compliance with the guidelines and instructions and can give instructions to the Examiners in line with the guidelines and instructions relating to the examination. - The Examining Board reviews whether the guidelines and instructions of the joint partner institutions are actually being implemented by doing the following: - monitoring whether assessment strategies have been prepared for all courses.
-The assessment strategies specify how the learning outcomes are covered by the tests, - evaluating the quality of the tests together with the Examiners based on the assessment strategy and the assessment criteria for each subject, - c. obtaining the opinions of students about the quality of testing and assessment by means of course evaluations, - d. monitoring whether assessment strategies are also part of the peer review of courses, - e. monitoring the quality of the thesis assessments, - f. consulting periodically with the Programme Director.
+- To properly assure the quality of interim examinations and final examinations, the Examining Board has prepared guidelines and instructions for assessment.
+These guidelines and instructions include the following: - a. the method of testing whether the student has met the learning outcomes: - b. the procedures for testing in individual teaching methods; - c. the role of assessment strategies and assessment criteria in the examination per course; - d. the supervision on these aspects by the Examiners and the Examining Board.

+- 1. The Examining Board monitors compliance with the guidelines and instructions and can give instructions to the Examiners in line with the guidelines and instructions relating to the examination. - 2.
+The Examining Board reviews whether the guidelines and instructions are actually being implemented by doing the following: - a. monitoring whether assessment strategies have been prepared for all courses.
+The assessment strategies specify how the learning outcomes are covered by the tests, - evaluating the quality of the tests together with the Examiners based on the assessment strategy and the assessment criteria for each subject, - obtaining the opinions of students about the quality of testing and assessment by means of course evaluations, - monitoring whether assessment strategies are also part of the peer review of courses, - e. monitoring the quality of the thesis assessments, - f. consulting periodically with the Programme Director.